Snowies Main Range Traverse

 Insurance Coverage

-All participants are required to have adequate travel insurance that covers medical evacuation by air, land, or sea.
-This is typically in the form of ambulance cover.
+All participants are required to have adequate insurance that covers medical evacuation by air, land, or sea.
+This is typically in the form of ambulance cover, which is normally included in a general private health policy and can cost as little as $50 per year separately.
 Please note that any evacuation deemed necessary by the guides will be the financial responsibility of the guest.

-It is also recommended that you have insurance that covers potential losses, damages, or injuries, including cancellation costs and loss of luggage.
+It is also recommended that you have travel insurance that covers potential losses, damages, or injuries, including cancellation costs and loss of luggage.

 Note that The Adventure Gene’s cancellation fees apply and cannot be waived.